Bleach (2018) is a concise, superb introduction to manga artist Kubo Taito’s opus magnum.

 9-year-old Kurosaki Ichigo’s mother is mysteriously killed while out with him by the riverside one rainy day.
 Years later, Ichigo’s life is again thrown into turmoil when he encounters a katana-wielding teenage girl fighting a horrific monster known as a Hollow.
 Overwhelmed by the Hollow, the girl reveals that she is a Shinigami, or Soul Reaper, and that the only way to defeat the monster is to transfer part of her powers to Ichigo.
 Desperate to protect his family, Ichigo immediately agrees.
 Little does he know the decision would forever change his life.
 As well as trap him in the eternal battle between Soul Reapers and Hollows.

-Incidentally, I didn’t binge on the Manga and Anime purely for the sake of this review, in case you’re wondering.
+One other thing, I didn’t binge on the Manga and Anime purely for the sake of this review too, in case you’re wondering.
 The movie genuinely piqued my interest in the series.
 If this adaptation is meant to sustain/revive interest in Bleach, then clearly, it’s a winner in those areas as well.

 Check out my other snappy movie reviews.